 Professional traders will enjoy using Coinbase Pro with all of its unique features.
-There are extra trade types, limit, and stop orders, which aren’t available on the standard Coinbase platform.
-Also, anyone with a Coinbase account is able to access the pro version, regardless of being a beginner or not.
+Extra trade types, limits, and stop orders aren’t available on the standard Coinbase platform.
+Also, anyone with a Coinbase account can access the pro version, regardless of being a beginner or not.

 Coinbase removed its fee and pricing schedule from the online help section of its website.
-But, costs are visible on the trade screen when a user enters a trade, therefore, a user is aware of what they are paying for prior to entering a trade.
+But, costs are visible on the trade screen when a user enters a trade.
+Therefore, users know what they are paying for before joining a business.

-Trades over $200 come with a percentage-based fee and not a flat fee.
-Additional fees might be charged for some other services, like withdrawal methods, funding, USD wallet, crypto conversion, and so on.
+Trades over $200 come with a percentage-based fee, not a flat one.
+Additional fees might be charged for other services, like withdrawal methods, funding, USD wallet, crypto conversion, etc.

-Coinbase’s stocks are available for viewing on Nasdaq’s stock market under COIN.
+Coinbase’s stocks are available on Nasdaq’s stock market under COIN.
 It’s considered a secure crypto exchange with more than 56 million users spread out in over 100 countries.

-Coinbase installed industry-leading security protocols to keep their customers’ assets and deposits safe.
+Coinbase installed industry-leading security protocols to protect its customers’ assets and deposits.
 98% of the assets are kept safely offline within cold storage.
 The website installed bank-standard security and encryption.
 Plus, all users have to go through a two-factor authentication process.